jvenegas/AffiliateRedirection/README.md

 It works with affiliate links like LinkShare, TradeDoubler, Georiot,...

-The classes are tested iOS 4.3+, in ARC environments.
+The library has been tested iOS 4.3+ and ARC environments.

 ## Set up your Xcode project